searene/Anki-Addons/README.md

 # Known Issues

-PurgeAttributes is ridiculously slow on Windows XP.
+PurgeAttributes is ridiculously slow on Windows.
 Haven't found a solution yet.

 # License